Diagnose Boiler Faults: A Guide to Common Error Codes

 Which Boiler Faults Do Error Codes Indicate?

 Error codes usually fall into a few groups: ignition and flame detection faults, pressure and circulation problems, condensate and drainage issues, and control or PCB faults.
-Ignition problems often show as repeated lockouts or F-codes, sometimes with clicking or failed start attempts.
+Ignition problems often manifest as repeated lockouts or F-codes, sometimes accompanied by clicking or failed start attempts.

 Pressure faults appear as low or high readings and commonly cause poor heating or cold radiators.
 Matching the code to symptoms—noise, leaks or lack of hot water—helps you prioritise safe checks before calling for repairs.

-These symptom-to-code links point you toward practical troubleshooting steps like checking the pressure gauge, inspecting visible pipes, and attempting a single safe reset.
+These symptom-to-code links point you to practical troubleshooting steps, such as checking the pressure gauge, inspecting visible pipes, and attempting a single safe reset.

 How Can You Identify Low Boiler Pressure and Ignition Failure Codes?

 Low boiler pressure is indicated on the gauge when the reading is below the normal cold range, typically 1.0–1.5 bar; repeated drops suggest a leak or a failing expansion vessel.
-Ignition failure codes usually use manufacturer prefixes (e.g. F or E) and come with audible start attempts that end in lockout.
+Ignition failure codes usually use manufacturer prefixes (e.g., F or E) and include audible start attempts that end in a lockout.

 To identify the issue, note the exact code, check whether the pressure is below 1.0 bar, and monitor whether the boiler repeatedly attempts to ignite.
-Record this information before following reset or repressurisation steps or passing details to a Gas Safe registered engineer.
+Record this information before following the reset or repressurisation steps, or before passing details to a Gas Safe registered engineer.

-Observing the gauge and code display carefully helps you follow the safe DIY actions below and avoid unnecessary service calls.
+Carefully observing the gauge and code display helps you follow the safe DIY steps below and avoid unnecessary service calls.

 How Can You Troubleshoot Boiler Error Codes Safely at Home?